Chapter 1:

 How one fails to notice a giant glowing magic circle is up to anyone’s guess.

-What does matter is they got teleported to someplace, with a lot of yelling and shrieking involved.
+What does matter is that they got teleported someplace, with a lot of yelling and shrieking involved.
 Alongside a few odd cheers from the Otaku gang.

 The entire class gets whisked away and finds themselves in a grand cathedral.
-Expensive murals and masterfully sculpted works of theological art decorated the chambers.
+Expensive murals and masterfully sculpted works of theological art decorate the chambers.

 The only things not invested with copious amounts of wealth are the pews and an old altar with several tablets and tomes.
 The pews and altar are of a design commonly seen in Protestant Christian churches.

-“Greetings heroes.
+“Greetings, heroes.
 I am Cardinal Halsey.”
-The Cardinal bows, with a hand over his chest in respect, his guards do the same, “You might be confused as to why you’re h-”
+The Cardinal bows respectfully, one hand hovering over his chest.
+The guards follow his example.
+“You might be confused as to why you’re h-”

 The cardinal scratches the back of his head, “Umm… Well… Yes… But kidnapping is a bit strong of a word.”